aky3dze/LITA-Projects/Sales Performance Analysis for a Retail Store/README.md

 - 2023
   ---
- **1. Regional Sales Distribution:**  In all 9921 orders were placed raking in a total sales of 2 million. the South region contributed the highest revenue and the most quantity sold, while the West had the lowest sales.
+ **1. Regional Sales Distribution:**  In 2023, 5952 orders were placed, raking in a total sales of 1 million.
+The South region contributed the highest revenue and the most quantity sold, while the West had the lowest sales and sold fewer products.

-**2. Top-Selling Products:** Shoes generated the most revenue followed by shirt hat emerged as the top-selling product followed by shoes.
+**2. Top-Selling Products:** Shirt generated the most revenue followed by hat. shirt emerged as the top-selling product followed by shoes.

-**3. Monthly sales trends:** Peak sales occurred in February, with the most quantity of product sold
+**3. Monthly sales trends:** Peak sales occurred in February, with the most quantity of product sold in July

-**3. Daily sales trends:** Peak sales occurred on Tuesday, with the most quantity of products on Sunday
+**3. Daily sales trends:** Peak sales occurred on Tuesday, with the most quantity of products on Tuesdays

+An equal number of orders were placed for all products in 2023

 - 2024
   ---
- **1. Regional Sales Distribution:**  In all 9921 orders were placed raking in a total sales of 2 million. the South region contributed the highest revenue and the most quantity sold, while the West had the lowest sales.
+ **1. Regional Sales Distribution:**  In all 3969 orders were placed raking in a total sales of 996,000.
+The South region contributed the highest revenue and the most quantity sold, while the North had the lowest sales.

-**2. Top-Selling Products:** Shoes generated the most revenue followed by shirt hat emerged as the top-selling product followed by shoes.
+**2. Top-Selling Products:** Hat generated the most revenue followed by shoes. shoes emerged as the top-selling product followed by hats.

-**3. Monthly sales trends:** Peak sales occurred in February, with the most quantity of product sold
+**3. Monthly sales trends:** Peak sales occurred in February, with the most products sold in the same month.

-**3. Daily sales trends:** Peak sales occurred on Tuesday, with the most quantity of products on Sunday
+**3. Daily sales trends:** Peak sales occurred on Thursday, with the most quantity of products on Sunday

+Overall, more orders were placed for hats and shoes in 2024 compared to the previous year.

 ## Conclusions and Recommendations

 ## Limitations
-- The dataset is limited to one table with a single subscription period, and no demographic data.
-Thus,
+- The dataset lacks profit details, delivery modes and customer demographics, limiting deeper insights into profit trends .

 😊💻
 🔗[insert power bi link here]